 The COVID-19 pandemic has challenged America's farmers and ranchers.
-Hear directly from them and how they have responded.
+Hear their stories and how they have responded.

 More than one year since the COVID-19 pandemic turned the world upside down, America's farmers and ranchers work through its impact with characteristic resilience and focus on feeding us and the world.

 As the physical and financial impacts of this virus moved from cities to rural communities, our producers were faced with new challenges, and some needed to adapt their operations.
 Thankfully, rural America knows how to come together.
 We all step up and pitch in.
 And at Farm Credit, we have continued to work closely with each individual customer.

 Hear their stories and learn how they continue to overcome unprecedented circumstances.

 When Doug Harbach of Schrack Farms needed help making business decisions on how to navigate the pandemic, AgChoice Farm Credit was there to help.
 Like most folks, when the COVID-19 pandemic struck, Doug and his business partners’ first concern was for the health and safety of their employees and their families.
 Their second concern quickly shifted towards how do to take care of cows and continue farming in the face of severe uncertainty.
 Learn how Doug consulted with AgChoice regularly throughout the pandemic, to keep the business going and their community fed despite the many roadblocks he faced.